jcesardasilva/tutorialcoherence/README.md

 but keep been gradually improved.
 Apologies for possible mistakes and missing references.

-There three notebooks there, which we will run in this order:
+There three groups of notebooks divided in three folders:
-1) Oversampling.ipynb
+1) **FourierTransforms**: it contains notebooks to play with the Fourier transforms.
-2) CDI_ER_HIO.ipynb
+2) **Oversampling_CXDI**: it contains notebooks to understand oversampling of the speckles and play with CDI phase retrieval.
-3) PIE_ptycho.ipynb
+3) **PIE_ptycho.ipynb**: it contains a notebook to understand ptychography and play with educational simulations.

-It is important to mention that the Python codes in notebook 1 and 2 are inspired by the "Tutorial in Diffraction Imaging" by Gösta Huldt and Filipe Maia (originally in MATLAB), which was available until recenlty at: http://xray.bmc.uu.se/~ekeberg/molbiofys/tutorial.pdf
+It is important to mention that the Python codes concerning oversampling and CDI phase retrieval were inspired by the "Tutorial in Diffraction Imaging" by Gösta Huldt and Filipe Maia (originally in MATLAB), which was available until recenlty at: http://xray.bmc.uu.se/~ekeberg/molbiofys/tutorial.pdf